toharcohen7/GMAIL_PROJECT/README.md

 ## Key Components

 ### Inbox
-- **InboxHeader**: Provides controls for refreshing, marking emails as read/unread, deleting emails, and moving emails to labels.
+- **InboxHeader**: Provides controls for refreshing, marking emails as read/unread, deleting emails,  and moving emails to labels include.
+- **Flag as Spam**: Allows users to mark an email as spam for filtering bad URL's in future mails.
 - **MessageList**: Displays a list of emails with options to select, view, or delete.
-- **DraftEditor**: Allows users to compose and send drafts.
+- **DraftEditor**: Allows users to edit and send drafts.

 ### Sidebar
 - **SystemLabel**: Displays system labels like "Sent" and "Draft".
 - **UserLabel**: Displays user-created labels with options to edit or delete.
 - **AddLabel**: Modal for creating or editing labels.
+- **Remove URL from Blacklist**: Allows users to delete a URL from the blacklist.

 ### TopBar
 - **Search**: Provides a search bar for filtering emails.
 - **DarkMode**: Button to toggle between light and dark themes.
+- **Profile**: Displays the user's profile information and provides options such as logging out or accessing account settings.

 ### Authentication
 - **SignUp**: Form for creating a new user account.